elotroalex/chiens/_texts/translation.md

 - {:.pr} his oriflammes of water leak of seafood of shellfish: My sadness, my jungle, my curse whetted ...
 - alas.
 - Everything disappears, everything falls apart.
-- nothing matters anymore, but the skies I remember
+- nothing matters anymore other than the recollected skies
-- nothing is left but to go down one staircase, step by step
+- nothing is left but a staircase to descend one step at a time
-- nothing is left but one little stolen cinder rose
+- nothing is left but a little stolen cinder rose
-- but one aroma of naked women
+- but an aroma of naked women
-- but one country of fabulous explosions
+- but a country of fabulous explosions
-- but one burst of pack-ice laughter
+- but a burst of pack-ice laughter
-- but one desperate pearl necklace
+- but a necklace of desperate pearls
-- but one outdated calendar
+- but an outdated calendar
 - but the taste, the vertigo, the luxury of intoxicating sacrilege.

 ---